Sinking of the RMS Titanic : Full Summary in English Language

 It was bitterly cold on the night of 15 April.
 The sea was calm.
 The Titanic ship was sailing smoothly.
 The crew members were satisfied with her performance.
 The passengers were in high spirits.
 The captain and officers knew very well that the Titanic was approaching the region where they could expect icebergs.
 Format messages had also been received on radio about this.
 On the bridge of the ship there was the customary vigilance.
 But there was no indication that there could be dangerous icebergs in the ship’s direct course.
 Second officer Lightoller had given special warning to the two watchmen about the presence of icebergs.
 The Titanic sped through the night.
 It was cold and so the passengers went into their cabins.
 Only a few remained in the public rooms to play cards, gossip or drink.
 All seemed to be going well.

-READ ALSO: A Bus Accident - Short Essay in English Language for School Students
+READ ALSO: Better Alone Thank in A Bad Company Short Essay in English Language for Students

 Danger Signals